raquel-serena-fierros/serenafierros/README.md

 • 🎓 B.S. in Computer Science from ASU 21' 😈 🔱

-• 🌱 Learning more about JavaScript libraries + frameworks, and open source
+• 🌱 Learning more about JavaScript libraries + frameworks, and PHP

 • 💅🏽 Active Member of Girls Who Code